Q: How would you describe your style and philosophy?

 Q: How many photographs do you typically take at a wedding?

 A: We use digital cameras for all our work — from weddings to concerts to commercial photo shoots.
 We typically shoot about 2000 or more pictures during an event.
 This is because we shoot multiple images of each particular scene to ensure the very best quality.
 When we return to the studio, we edit this take down to around 500 unique images.
 If your wedding celebration goes longer than 8 hours, we usually shoot an additional 50 to 100 images per hour after that, which usually adds about 20 pictures per hour to the delivered number.

 Q: Are there time or photograph limits to your services?

 A: We generally include a set number of hours of the photographers time with the creative fee for your event.
 However, we devote the entire day to you and your wedding, so if additional hours are needed as the celebration continues, or if you need us to arrive early, we are available to do this.
 We have a per-hour charge for extra time you require, which includes our time and the additional photographs we take.

 Q: What if your camera breaks?

 A: This has never happened to us at an event!
 We keep our equipment in good repair and upgrade it often.
 In addition, for every piece of equipment we bring to your wedding, we have at least one back-up, often two.

 Q: Do you bring an assistant?

 A: Yes is the short answer, but if the event is on the small side we might not have one.
 We determine if an assistant is needed on a case-by-case basis.
-If you feel, for any reason, that there should be an assistant helping us at your wedding, we will be happy to bring one at no extra charge.
+If you feel, for any reason, that there should be an assistant helping us at your wedding, we will be happy to bring one.